hashicorp/terraform-provider-google/website/docs/r/dataproc_workflow_template.html.markdown

 * `staging_bucket` -
   (Optional)
   A Cloud Storage bucket used to stage job dependencies, config files, and job driver console output.
-If you do not specify a staging bucket, Cloud Dataproc will determine a Cloud Storage location (US, ASIA, or EU) for your cluster's staging bucket according to the Compute Engine zone where your cluster is deployed, and then create and manage this project-level, per-location bucket (see (https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/staging-bucket)).
+If you do not specify a staging bucket, Cloud Dataproc will determine a Cloud Storage location (US, ASIA, or EU) for your cluster's staging bucket according to the Compute Engine zone where your cluster is deployed, and then create and manage this project-level, per-location bucket (see [Dataproc staging and temp buckets](https://cloud.google.com/dataproc/docs/concepts/configuring-clusters/staging-bucket)).

 * `temp_bucket` -
   (Optional)